-The minimum requirements are the same as those for the BS type 1-H specified in clause 7.5.2, and the PREFSENS depends on the SBFD UL subband as specified in clause 12.3.2.12.3.5.3 Co-location minimum requirements for SBFD capable BS type 1-H
+The minimum requirements are the same as those for the BS type 1-H specified in clause 7.5.2, and the PREFSENS depends on the SBFD UL subband as specified in clause 12.3.2.

+12.3.5.3 Co-location minimum requirements for SBFD capable BS type 1-H

 The co-location minimum requirements are the same as those for the BS type 1-H specified in clause 7.5.3, and the PREFSENS depends on the SBFD UL subband as specified in clause 12.3.2.